ARTICLE I – NAME

 Section 3: Regional Representation on IAMSLIC Executive Board.
 A Regional Group may elect one (1) of their full IAMSLIC members to the IAMSLIC Executive Board.
 Regional Representatives shall be elected by the IAMSLIC members within the Regional Group.
 Such Regional Representatives shall be full voting members of the Executive Board and shall serve for one (1) term of two (2) years.

 Section 4: Maintaining Regional Status.
-The Membership Database Manager will provide a membership list annually to the Executive Board.
-The Executive Board will review the list every two (2) years to determine if regional status for any Regional Group should continue.
+The Executive Board will review the lists of regional group members in the membership database every two (2) years to determine if regional status for any Regional Group should be discontinued.

 Section 5: Regional Treasury.
 A Regional Group may, with a duly elected Board, maintain its own treasury and undertake projects and activities consistent with the goals of IAMSLIC.